Chris Tashima

-Christopher Inadomi Tashima (born March 24, 1960) is a Japanese American actor and director.
+Christopher Inadomi Tashima (born March 24, 1960) is an American actor and director.
 He is co-founder of the entertainment company Cedar Grove Productions and Artistic Director of its Asian American theatre company, Cedar Grove OnStage.
 Tashima directed, co-wrote, and starred in the 26-minute film Visas and Virtue for which he and producer Chris Donahue won the 1998 Academy Award for Live Action Short Film.

 Personal

 Tashima was born on the East Coast, while his father (Judge A. Wallace Tashima) attended Harvard Law School, but grew up in California.
 He lived in Pasadena, where he began Suzuki Method violin at age 6.
 His family moved to Berkeley, where he lived for nine years, attending The College Preparatory School.
 He returned to Southern California, graduating from John Marshall High School (1978).
 He attended UC Santa Cruz (Porter College), where he studied film production.
 He also attended UCLA, and took additional filmmaking courses at Visual Communications (VC).
 He started his acting career at East West Players in 1985.
 He is the son of U.S. Circuit Judge A. Wallace Tashima.

 He currently resides in Los Angeles, California.